 In a behind-the-scenes video about her time spent filming here Swift called the shoot "so surreal all of us are just freaking out over it".

 This same stretch of dramatic coastline is also where much of the Oscar winning movie “The Piano” was filmed in 1993.

 From the beach there's an easy 30-minute walk to the massive sand dunes that are fronted by beautiful Lake Wainamu and waterfalls.

 There are also some interesting caves to explore and if you possibly can, stay still dusk to enjoy the spectacular sunsets.

-As for the beach itself, swimming is forbidden unless lifeguards are on duty.
+As for the beach itself, there's an ever-present danger of rips and wild surf, so swimming is forbidden, except where lifeguards are on duty.

 Looking south, Bethells Beach.

 'The Piano' - 1993 - with Holly Hunter and a young Anna Paquin.

 For a genuine off-the-beaten-trail experience, Bethells Beach is also the starting point for one of New Zealand's most dramatic and most scenic cliff top trails.
 It's called the 'Te Henga Walkway' and you can walk a part of this track between Bethells Beach and O'Neill Bay to the north.
 You'll need to be moderately fit to complete the 3-mile round-trip trail.

 You'll need an early start from the city as the the Te Henga Walkway walk will add over an hour to your day.